 By Pakurity on Sat Mar 20 2021

 What is JQuery?

 First thing we need to check the JQuery version, in this example we have version 1.8.3 which is vulnerable:

 After our check we can start the XSS attack.
 In this example we will alert “1”.
 We have HTML form with input field:

 <form> <input id="test" placeholder="Enter malicious input here" size="30" value="INPUT" /> <input type="submit" value="Submit" /> </form>

 After injecting our XSS payload in the input field and submitting we will see an alert with description “1” on the webpage.

-This vulnerability was fixed with the new JQuery version ( 3.5.0 ), if you will update JQuery library to latest ( for example 3.6.0 ):
+This vulnerability was fixed with the new JQuery version (3.5.0).
+So, if you update JQuery library to the latest version (for example 3.6.0):

 <style><style /><img src=x onerror=alert(1)>